B.Sc. (2002) in Electrical Engineering at the Technion. M.Sc. (2005) and Ph.D. (2007) in Computer Sciences at the Technion.

 Among his research projects:

-- "Blind deconvolution of images" under the direction of Dr. Michael Zibulevsky from the Faculty of Electrical Engineering.
+- "Blind deconvolution of images" under the supervision of Michael Zibulevskyfrom the Faculty of Electrical Engineering.

 Full list of publications: http://www.inf.usi.ch/bronstein/publications.html

 Michael was one of the inventors of the 3D sensor technology that he started developing at the Technion 10 years ago with Alex Bronstein and Ron Kimmel.
 The Israeli company Invision was founded on this technology and acquired by Intel in 2012.